exact-payments/next-merchant-demo/p2-complete/README.md

 ##### router + useEffect
 We send the user back to the index page if they are in an illegal state for checkout (no items in cart -> no totalPrice to send to ExactJS)

+#### `checkout2.tsx`
+A copy of the checkout page, but with a bullet ui created by setting individual elements.

 #### `paid.tsx`
 A straightforward post-payment screen.